ERIGrid2/toolbox_doe_sa/README.md

 This repository contains a toolbox wit Design of Experiment (DoE) and Sensitivity Analysis (SA) methods developed in the [ERIGrid 2.0] project.
-As example scenario for the usage of the toolbox, a multi-energy networks benchmark model, which was also developed in the [ERIGrid 2.0] project, is used (see folder [```benchmark_2_example```](./benchmark_2_example)).
+As example scenario for the usage of the toolbox, a multi-energy networks benchmark model (ME benchmark), which was also developed in the [ERIGrid 2.0] project, is used (see folder [```benchmark_2_example```](./benchmark_2_example)).
 Additionally, some basic example scenarios for DoE, SA and also Uncertainty Propagation methods are provided in the [```guidelines_examples```](./guidelines_examples) folder.

 ## Toolbox
 The toolbox, is divided into two main scripts.
+The main script is toolbox_start, which will start the simulation and call the methods of toolbox_analysis script for analysis of the results.

 ### toolbox_start
-This is the script to be run where the input parameters (JSON file) are read, and the functions related to the scenario simulations, statistical analysis and plotting are called.
+This is main script to run a simulation and analyse the restults Here, the input parameters (JSON file) are read, and the functions related to the scenario simulations, statistical analysis and plotting are called.
-The code start by reading the folder path hat contains the JSON with the simulation parameters.
+The code starts by reading the folder path hat contains the JSON with the simulation parameters.

 In the JSON file, the value for each simulation parameter (e.g., scenario name, step size, sobol samples, etc.) is specified individually.